semihhdemirel/GGEConvNet/README.md

 ### 1. test.py

 **Description**: Evaluates the trained model's performances.
 To test the models the structure of checkpoints should be as follows:

+The training, testing and validating data can be downloaded using the following URL: [Fold Dataset](https://drive.google.com/file/d/1KPtA88ITmXXn26jYl8xnIt-QN8ySzJt4/view?usp=sharing)
+The checkpoints can be downloaded using the following URL: [Checkpoints](https://drive.google.com/file/d/1SppjdjHgpbh7dBBSZY_Ur5gHQaHbOGyf/view?usp=sharing)

 ```plaintext
 ├── ckpt/